elatov/elatov.github.io/_posts/2012-09-02-vcap5-dcd-objective-3-5-determine-virtual-machine-configuration-for-a-vsphere-5-physical-design.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/3rd_party-clusters.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/3rd_party-clusters.png']);"><img class="alignnone size-full wp-image-3310" title="3rd_party-clusters" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/3rd_party-clusters.png" alt="3rd party clusters VCAP5 DCD Objective 3.5 – Determine Virtual Machine Configuration for a vSphere 5 Physical Design " width="804" height="433" /></a>

 So if you have a specific application like SQL, Oracle, or Exchange that cannot be limited to 1 vCPU(FT) or just 2 nodes (MSCS), then use application level clustering/availability described in the above papers.
-But if you have application that requires 100% uptime and it&#8217;s low resource then VMware FT will be perfect for that.
+But if you have application that requires 100% uptime and it's low resource then VMware FT will be perfect for that.

 ### Determine and implement an anti-virus solution

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/AV-for-VMs.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/AV-for-VMs.png']);"><img class="alignnone size-full wp-image-3311" title="AV-for-VMs" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/AV-for-VMs.png" alt="AV for VMs VCAP5 DCD Objective 3.5 – Determine Virtual Machine Configuration for a vSphere 5 Physical Design " width="826" height="450" /></a>

 So if you want a centralized Anti-Virus application, setup vShield End-Point.
 This does add on some complexity and management over head.
 If you end up setting up an Anti-Virus instance per VM try to schedule the AV Scans at different times.
 You can over load the system when all 100 of your VMs are doing an AV Scan at the same time.
-If you want more information on vShield check out &#8220;<a href="http://www.vmware.com/products/vsphere/features-endpoint" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vmware.com/products/vsphere/features-endpoint']);">vShield End-Point Overview</a>&#8221; and also check out my <a href="http://virtuallyhyper.com/2012/08/esxi-host-shows-as-disconnected-from-vcenter-due-to-heap-depletion/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/08/esxi-host-shows-as-disconnected-from-vcenter-due-to-heap-depletion/']);">previous</a> post.
-Lastly check out &#8220;<a href="http://www.vmware.com/files/pdf/VMware-View-AntiVirusPractices-TN-EN.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/VMware-View-AntiVirusPractices-TN-EN.pdf']);">Antivirus Practices for VMware View 5</a>&#8220;.
+If you want more information on vShield check out "<a href="http://www.vmware.com/products/vsphere/features-endpoint" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vmware.com/products/vsphere/features-endpoint']);">vShield End-Point Overview</a>" and also check out my <a href="http://virtuallyhyper.com/2012/08/esxi-host-shows-as-disconnected-from-vcenter-due-to-heap-depletion/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/08/esxi-host-shows-as-disconnected-from-vcenter-due-to-heap-depletion/']);">previous</a> post.
+Lastly check out "<a href="http://www.vmware.com/files/pdf/VMware-View-AntiVirusPractices-TN-EN.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/VMware-View-AntiVirusPractices-TN-EN.pdf']);">Antivirus Practices for VMware View 5</a>".
 It talks about vShield End Point and some other best practices for VMware View.
 Here are some excerpts from that paper:

 > **Problems with Standard Antivirus Protection**
 > The typical top-down virus scanning model involves desktop antivirus scanning and signature file updates, with access to an auto-update server.
 During these operations, it is not uncommon for system resource usage to spike or become overly committed.
 Performance in the desktop environment is severely impacted by these “antivirus storms.”